702573N/Obsidian-Tasks-Calendar/README.md

     ---
     ```

-The color should be a hex color to work properly.
-This color is set as text-color and semi-transparent background-color.
+The color should be hex in quotation marks to work properly.
+This color is set for text and as semi-transparent background.
 The icon itself is placed in front of each task to help identify where this task comes from.